anhnguyen6535/MedDiary/README.md

     ```sh
     npm start
     ```
-7. All go to go!
+7. All good to go!

 Note: always run debug in Visual Studio while using the app.